Q. Who can apply for a bursary?

-The Board of Directors will award bursaries, using a formalised scoring system based on a number of criteria, as soon as all references have been received.
+The Board of Directors will award bursaries, using a formalised scoring system based on a number of criteria, as soon as all references have been received and examination results have been published.
 This is usually towards the end of August or early September but may be earlier or later.
 Applicants should check their e-mail regularly and check this web site or the Society Facebook/Twitter/RSS feeds for updates on the status of applications etc.

 Q. Do I have to reapply each year for a bursary?

 No. Assuming satisfactory academic performance your bursary will continue for the duration of your course, to a maximum of five years.
 Around May/June each year the Bursary Coordinator will e-mail bursars to request a copy of their SAAS Award letter for the coming year.